relayrides/coding-exercise/README.md

 - view results in a list
 - click on a result to view more details about the car

-We’ll be looking for clean, well-structured code and a polished user interface.
+We’ll be looking for clean, well-structured code and a polished user interface, regardless of the platform you choose to build on.
+Specific platform instructions are below.

 [hotwire]: http://developer.hotwire.com/docs/Rental_Car_Shopping_API
-Please do not hesitate to share any mobile portfolio apps that make you proud along with an app that meets the challenge.
-Make it fast with a fast network!

 ##### Android

-The requirements are listed above.
-The programming language should be Java with standard Android xml layouts.
+Use Java with standard Android XML layouts.
 You can use any libraries and tools you like.
-Volley and Glide libraries are not required but recommended.
+Volley and Glide are not required but recommended.

-Send us the apk file so we can install on Android 4 or 5 and a link to your code repo.
+Send us the APK file so we can install on Android 4 or 5 and a link to your code repo.
 We want to see the details.

 ##### iOS

-The requirements are the same as Search(listed above) and done with Swift, Objective-C or any combination of those.
-You can use the libraries and tools you like.
-We are looking for a user experience consistent with Apple's guidelines.
+Use Objective-C, Swift, or a combination of those.
+You may use additional libraries and tools, but be prepared to explain why.
+We are looking for a user experience consistent with Apple’s guidelines.

 Send us a link to the repo so we can build and run your code.

 ##### Web

 The choice of technologies (Angular, React, LESS, etc.) are up to you, but all projects should have a single `index.html` that loads scripts and stylesheets.
 Send us a link to your repository, as well as a hosted (Heroku, Google App Engine, Amazon EC2, etc.) version.

+Please do not hesitate to share any mobile portfolio apps that make you proud along with an app that meets the challenge.
+Make it fast with a fast network!

 ### Server (Back-end)